kenorb-contrib/Genmod/readme.txt

 Genmod will automatically unpack the ZIP file and use the GEDCOM file inside it.
 Be sure to create the ZIP file to contain only one GEDCOM file.

-*F.  Set GEDCOM Configuration Settings
+*E.  Set GEDCOM Configuration Settings
 After uploading your GEDCOM, you will be asked to set the configuration parameters for it.
 There are too many parameters to list all of their options in this document.
 Please use the online Help documentation to guide you through the configuration process.

-*G.  Validate GEDCOM
+*F.  Validate GEDCOM
 After you save the GEDCOM configuration Genmod will validate your GEDCOM and automatically fix any errors that it can.
 If any errors found in the GEDCOM require user input, you will be prompted to choose how to proceed.
 Again use the online Help ? for more information.

-*H.  Import GEDCOM
+*G.  Import GEDCOM
 You are almost done.
 This is the final step before you can begin viewing your data.
 After validating the GEDCOM and fixing any errors, you will need to import the GEDCOM into the data store.
 During the Import you will